www.BillSmithBooks.com BillSmithBooks.com

 That's what inspires me.

 (It's also something that infuses my personal faith.
-I find both organized religions' rigid dogma and science's materialism without spiritually to be deeply unsatisfying.
+I find both organized religions' rigid dogma and science's "materialism without spiritually" to be deeply unsatisfying and incomplete.
 But looking up at the night sky?
 Yeah, that's a spiritual experience if ever there was one.)

-Of course, I also find inspiration in blasters and aliens, robots and starships, space battles and bounty hunters, and...well, you get the idea.
+Of course, I also find inspiration for Outlaw Galaxy in daydreams of blasters and aliens, robots and starships, space battles and bounty hunters, and...well, you get the idea.

 Sure, I may be an adult on the outside, but deep down inside, I'm still that little kid that fell in love with Star Wars and Battlestar Galactica in elementary school.